Long Island Ducks

-The Long Island Ducks are an American professional minor league baseball team based on Long Island in Central Islip, New York.
+The Long Island Ducks are an American professional independent league baseball team based on Long Island in Central Islip, New York.
 The Ducks compete in the North Division of the Atlantic League of Professional Baseball (ALPB), an independent "partner league" of Major League Baseball.
 The Ducks played their first season in 2000, two years after the ALPB inaugural season.
-Since their inception, the Ducks' home ballpark has been Fairfield Properties Ballpark, formerly known as Bethpage Ballpark (2010-2020), Suffolk County Sports Park (1999 and 2010), EAB Park (2000–2001), and Citibank Park (2002–2009).
-The "Ducks" name refers to Long Island's duck-farming heritage (itself represented by the Big Duck ferrocement) and recalls the former Long Island Ducks professional ice hockey team.
+Since their inception, the Ducks' home ballpark has been Fairfield Properties Ballpark, formerly known as Bethpage Ballpark (2010–2020), Suffolk County Sports Park (1999 and 2010), EAB Park (2000–2001), and Citibank Park (2002–2009).
+The "Ducks" name refers to Long Island's duck-farming heritage (itself represented by the Big Duck ferrocement) and recalls the former professional ice hockey team Long Island Ducks.
 The team's first manager was Bud Harrelson, a part-owner of the team and a former major league player.